 Let’s just add this leads to a heartwarming song and dance finale.
 I adored his romantic chemistry with Ann Reinking who played Warbucks secretary, Grace.
 Finney gave a wonderful singing performance both with Edward Herrmann as FDR in Tomorrow and Carol Burnett as Miss Hannigan in Sign.
 A full review is found HERE.

 Other memories of Finney include watching him in Murder on the Orient Express (1974).
 As my second favourite Poirot – after Peter Ustinov – Finney headed a cast of 1970s lovelies.
 All starring in his in this Agatha Christie whodunnit ensemble in this my favourite adaptation.
 With murder on a train, where everyone’s a suspect.

 But having looked at his career, it seems I’ve more treasures to discover.
 So, I’m going to track down a few more of those wonderful earlier Albert Finney roles.
-These including his Academy Award Nominated Best Actor roles that made him famous.
+These include his Academy Award Nominated Best Actor roles that made him famous.
 Starting with his role in the title character, Tom Jones (1963).
-This is not a 10 times Oscar nominated film biopic on the Welsh singer, but a film based on the Henry Fielding novel.
-Where Finney proved from this his third feature film, he was a Big British Acting Fish in a Little Pond.
+This is not the 10 times Oscar-nominated film biopic on the Welsh singer, but a film based on the Henry Fielding novel.
+Where Finney proved from this his third feature film, he was a big British acting fish in a little pond.